huwred/MediaWizForums/MediaWiz.Core/readme.md

 Added 'mark as answered' to posts
-Update to Custom ForumIndex fields + Rebuild on publish post Chaged DisplayPost Razor function into ViewComponent
+Update to Custom ForumIndex fields + Rebuild on publish post Chaged DisplayPost Razor function into ViewComponent Fixed issue with tinyMCE initialisation in modal popup